 1. Anaphylaxis

 Anaphylaxis is a potentially life-threatening allergic reaction.
 This reaction will occur shortly after receiving the vaccine (usually minutes to hours).
-Symptoms of anaphylaxis include hives, itchiness, facial swelling, vomiting, diarrhea, and/or difficulty breathing.
+Symptoms of anaphylaxis in pets include hives, itchiness, facial swelling, vomiting, diarrhea, and/or difficulty breathing.

 2. Infection